kasbench/globeco-trade-service/documentation/supplemental-requirement-3.md

 ## 1. POST api/v1/tradeOrder/{id}/submit

 This API creates an execution record from a trade_order record.
-The following table shows the fields in the new input DTO and how they map to the new record in the execution table:
+The following table shows the fields in the new input DTO (`TradeOrderSubmitDTO`) and how they map to the new record in the execution table:

 | DTO field | `execution` table column |
 | --- | --- |